How The Pure Land Tradition’s Fourth Patriarch Great Master Fǎzhào Met Mañjuśrī Bodhisattva

 大历五年（公元 770 年）四月五日，大师等四人到了五台山，蒙佛光照引，寻至大圣竹林寺，看见文殊菩萨与普贤菩萨端坐在讲堂师子宝座上，为众说法，历历可闻。

-After reverently prostrating to the two great Bodhisattvas, the Great Master asked, ‘The Dharma-Ending Age’s ordinary beings, are from the sages, distant in time, with knowledge transformed to be lowly, with obstacles from defilements that are especially deep, with their Buddha-nature unable to appear.
-The Buddha’s teachings are vast, and I have yet to examine them [all, to know] which Dharma door, is the most essential.
-I only wish the great sage(s), can break my web of doubt.’
+After reverently prostrating to the two great Bodhisattvas, the Great Master asked, ‘The Dharma-Ending Age’s ordinary beings, are from the noble ones, distant in time, with knowledge transformed to be lowly, with defilements and obstacles especially deep, with their Buddha-nature unable to appear.
+As the Buddha’s Dharma doors are vast, and I have yet to examine and cultivate all their practices, for reliance, which Dharma door, is that most essential?
+I only wish the great noble one(s), can break my doubts‘ web.’

 The Great Master again asked, ‘How should I be mindful [of Buddha]?’

-After speaking, the Bodhisattva, for the Great Master, rubbed his crown, and for him conferred this prediction, ‘You, with mindfulness of Buddha thus, not long after, will realise unsurpassable, right and equally [perfect] Bodhi [i.e enlightenment of Buddhahood].
-If there are good men, women and others, who aspire to quickly accomplish as Buddhas, there is no better way than to be mindful of [Amitabha] Buddha [i.e. Amituofo], thus able to swiftly realise unsurpassable Bodhi [i.e enlightenment of Buddhahood].’
+After speaking, the Bodhisattva, for the Great Master, rubbed his crown, and for him conferred this prediction, ‘You, with mindfulness of Buddha thus, not long after, will realise Unsurpassable Right And Equal Bodhi [i.e. enlightenment of Buddhahood].
+If there are good men, women and others, those who aspire to swiftly accomplish Buddhahood, nothing surpasses mindfulness of Buddha, to then be able, to quickly realise Unsurpassable Bodhi.’

 Having completed speaking, the two great sages to each other spoke in verse.
 The Great Master reverently listened, and was filled with Dharma joy, before prostrating as they departed.